Philippe Chalumeau

 Philippe Chalumeau (born 8 November 1963) is a French politician of La République En Marche!
 (LREM) who has been a member of the French National Assembly since the 2017 elections, representing Indre-et-Loire's 1st constituency.

 Political career

 In parliament, Chalumeau serves on the Defense Committee, where he is his parliamentary group's coordinator.
 In addition to his committee assignments, he is a member of the French-Bolivian Parliamentary Friendship Group.

+In the 2022 French legislative election she was unseated in the second round.

 Political positions

-In July 2019, Chalumeau voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Chalumeau voted in favour of the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.